aclaf/flagrant/docs/explanation/concepts.md

 - Use LAST (default) when the most recent boolean value should win
 - Use FIRST when the flag represents an immutable setting
 - Use COUNT for verbosity levels or other incrementing counters
-- Use ERROR when multiple flag specifications indicate user error
+- Use ERROR when multiple flag specifications suggest user error

 **For value options:**